Modern Slavery Act 2015

 OML is committed to introduce policies and procedures to provide confidence that anti-slavery and anti-trafficking standards are effectively implemented across the organisation.

-A supplier Code of Conduct framework for all OML product suppliers is currently being developed for implementation over the next 12 months.
-This will be issued to secure alignment with the supplier base including human rights policy commitments; specifically to prohibit the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children and we expect our suppliers will hold their own supplier base to the same high standards.
+A supplier Code of Conduct framework for all OML product suppliers is currently being developed for implementation.
+This will be issued to secure alignment with the supplier base including human rights policy commitments; specifically to prohibit the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect our suppliers will hold their own supplier base to the same high standards.

 ‘Outreach’ partner clinics

-New contractual Agreements will be introduced with the “Outreach” clinic independent contractors treating OML patients over the next 12 months.
+New contractual Agreements are planned to be introduced with the ‘Outreach’ clinic independent contractors treating OML patients.
 These will incorporate an agreement to adhere to the same relevant human rights and labour policies as outlined above.

 Training and Awareness